 Is computer equipment tax deductible?

 Yes — for the business-use percentage.
 Laptops, desktops, monitors, and peripherals used for business are deductible based on how much you use them for work.
-Most computer equipment under $2,500 per item can be fully expensed in the year of purchase — no multi-year depreciation schedule required.
+Smaller items may use the de minimis safe harbor, while higher-cost equipment may use Section 179, bonus depreciation, or regular depreciation.

-On this page: Short answer · What qualifies · Deduction methods · Business-use percentage · Listed property rule — 2018 change · Schedule C · Example · Records · Related lookups · FAQ
+On this page: Short answer · What qualifies · Deduction methods · Business-use percentage · Listed property rule — 2018 change · Schedule C · Example · Records · Related lookups · IRS sources · FAQ

 Short answer

 Yes.
 Computer equipment used for business is deductible based on the business-use percentage.
-Items under $2,500 can be expensed immediately via the de minimis safe harbor.
-More expensive equipment qualifies for Section 179 or depreciation over 5 years.
+Qualifying items up to $2,500 per item or invoice may use the de minimis safe harbor when the annual election requirements are met.
+Higher-cost equipment may qualify for Section 179, 100% bonus depreciation, or regular depreciation.

 What computer equipment qualifies